ArthurVanRemoortel/Sign-Language-Learning-Tool/README.md

 3. Install dependencies:
    - Using pip: `> pip install requirements.txt`
    - Using [Poetry](https://python-poetry.org/): `> poetry install`
-4. Set up a MySQL or MariaDB database named `learning-site`.
+4. Set up a PostgreSQL database named `learning-site`.
 Other databases might work depending on the django ORM compatibility.
 5. Set up environment variables.
    1. `> cp env.example .env`
    2. Open the `.env` file and fill in your credentials.
 Tip: You can use [djecrety.ir](https://djecrety.ir/) to generate a `DJANGO_SECRET_KEY`.